ansys/pyedb/doc/source/index.rst

         :link: examples/index
         :link-type: doc

-        Explore examples that show how to use PyEDB to perform different types of simulations.
+        Explore examples that show how to use PyEDB to perform different types of automations.

 .. grid:: 2